konstantinosmpouros/Roget_Thesaurus_MLOps/README.md

 4. **Standard Scaling**: The embeddings are standardized to ensure that the features have a mean of 0 and a standard deviation of 1, helping improve the performance of prediction models.

-5. **Classification**: An XGBoost classifier is trained to predict the semantic category (or section) for each word, based on the processed embeddings.
+5. **Classification**: An LightGBM classifier is trained to predict the semantic category (or section) for each word, based on the processed embeddings.

 ## Project Structure